-Please read and discuss these e-safety rules with your child and return the slip at the pottom of this page.
+Please read and discuss these e-safety rules with your child and return their signed agreement and the slip at the bottom of this page.
 If you have any concerns or would like some explanation, please contact the school office or Head Teacher.

-arent / Carer signature
+Parent / Carer signature

-Ve have discussed this and(child's name) understands the e-safety rules.
-She / He agrees to support the safe use of technology at triory Junior School by following these rules and seeking help when unsure of what to do
+We have discussed this and(child's name) understands the e-safety rules.
+We support the safe use of technology at Priory Junior School by following these rules and will seek help / advice when unsure of what to do.

 Parent/ Carer Signature

-Class